Carbon Capture & Storage

 For decades, the fossil fuel industry has driven a global climate crisis through its extractive and polluting practices.
 While the industry rakes in trillions of dollars, it is Black, Brown, Indigenous, and low-income communities across California who bear the greatest health and economic burdens of these toxic operations.

-These frontline communities experience unprecedented health impacts as a result of living near fossil fuel infrastructure.
+Frontline communities experience unprecedented health impacts as a result of living near fossil fuel infrastructure.
 These impacts include higher rates of respiratory illness, reproductive harm, and cancer.
-Instead of taking accountability, these polluters are disguising their goal of continuing extraction with a new so-called green solution: Carbon Capture and Storage, or CCS.
+Instead of taking accountability, these polluters are disguising their goal of continuing extraction with a new “green” solution: Carbon Capture and Storage, or CCS.

 CCS is a system designed to capture only carbon emissions at polluting facilities, pipe the carbon miles away, and bury it underground.
 On the surface, it sounds like a possible solution to the issue of greenhouse gas emissions contributing to the climate crisis.
 But if you take a closer look, it quickly becomes clear that CCS is just the industry's latest greenwashing scheme and will do far more to harm communities than protect them.

 The reality is that CCS is an unproven technology that doesn't actually reduce pollution.
 It is costly, ineffective, and detrimental to public health and safety.
-CCS does nothing to transition California away from polluting fossil fuel sites and it could put many communities in harm's way if there is a carbon pipeline burst or leak.
+CCS does nothing to transition California away from polluting fossil fuel sites, and it could put many communities in harm's way if a carbon pipeline bursts or leaks.

 Currently, billions of taxpayer dollars are being funneled into harmful and ineffective carbon capture projects instead of investing in real solutions—such as solar, wind, regenerative farming, wetlands restoration, and traditional Indigenous land management practices.